 - 97140 Manual Therapy Techniques – This code encompasses manual traction and manual lymphatic drainage therapy

-As the code guidelines can change, double check which code is appropriate for myofascial release.
-In our research we discovered conflicting information regarding the code for myofascial release.
+As the code guidelines can change, double-check which cpt code is appropriate for myofascial release.
+In our research, we discovered conflicting information regarding the CPT code for myofascial release.
 The easiest and most reliable way to check this is directly with the insurance company to be billed.

 Additionally, do not use codes 97124 and 97140 to bill for massage work during the same session.
 The Correct Coding Initiative of Medicare has determined that there is not enough difference between these two codes to allow claim of their use in the same therapy session.